Games-of-Switzerland/api.swissgamesgarden/README.md

     docker-compose exec app docker-as-drupal --help

+## 🚔 Static Analyzers

+All Analyzers are installed using PHive.
+Some extra analyzer dependencies are installed using Composer.

-## 🚔 Check Drupal coding standards & Drupal best practices
+## Drupal coding standards & Drupal best practices

 You need to run composer before using PHPCS.
-The Drupal and DrupalPractice Standard will automatically be applied following the rules on phpcs.xml.dist` file
+The Drupal and DrupalPractice Standard will automatically be applied following the rules on `phpcs.xml.dist` file

 ### Command Line Usage